GABRIELACONTE/ML-RELOJESDELUJO/README.md

-ANALISIS DEL PRECIO DE LOS RELOJES DE LUJO
+LUXURY WATCH PRICE ANALYSIS

-Dataset de  kaggle
+Dataset from Kaggle
-Este proyecto aplica técnicas de Machine Learning para analizar y predecir el precio de relojes de lujo.
-A través de modelos de regresión y clustering, se busca identificar los factores clave que influyen en el precio y segmentar los relojes en distintos grupos según sus características.

-1 Predicción del Precio de los Relojes:
-Identificar los factores clave que determinan el precio de un reloj y desarrollar un modelo de Machine Learning que permita predecirlo con precisión.

-2 Segmentación del Mercado de Relojes de Lujo:
-Agrupar relojes en distintos perfiles según sus características para mejorar la estrategia de marketing y el posicionamiento de productos.

-3 Aplicaciones del Análisis en la Empresa:
-Optimización de precios: Determinar qué características impactan más en el precio y ajustar estrategias de pricing.
-Segmentación de productos: Identificar categorías de relojes según sus atributos.
-Estrategia de marketing: Diseñar campañas personalizadas para cada segmento de clientes.

-Enfoque Analítico
-Parte 1: Predicción de Precios (Regresión) → Modelos de Machine Learning para estimar el precio de los relojes.
-Parte 2: Segmentación de Relojes (Clustering) → Aplicación de algoritmos de clustering para definir perfiles de mercado.

-ML <Relojes de Lujo>/
-│── README.md           # Descripción y guía del proyecto
+This project applies Machine Learning techniques to analyze and predict the price of luxury watches.
+Through regression models and clustering, the goal is to identify key factors influencing the price and segment watches into different groups based on their characteristics.

+Watch Price Prediction: Identify the key factors that determine a watch's price and develop a Machine Learning model to predict it accurately.

+Luxury Watch Market Segmentation: Group watches into different profiles based on their characteristics to improve marketing strategies and product positioning.

+Business Applications of the Analysis:

+Price Optimization: Determine which features have the most impact on price and adjust pricing strategies accordingly.

+Product Segmentation: Identify watch categories based on their attributes.

+Marketing Strategy: Design personalized campaigns for each customer segment.

+Analytical Approach

+Part 1: Price Prediction (Regression) → Machine Learning models to estimate watch prices.

+Part 2: Watch Segmentation (Clustering) → Application of clustering algorithms to define market profiles.

+Project Structure
+ML <Luxury Watches>/
+│── README.md → Project description and guide
 │── src/
-│   ├── sample/        # Datos de muestra utilizados en el proyecto │   ├── img/           # Imágenes utilizadas en el análisis │   ├── notebooks/     # Notebooks de desarrollo y análisis
+│ ├── sample/ → Sample data used in the project
+│ ├── img/ → Images used in the analysis
+│ ├── notebooks/ → Development and analysis notebooks
-│   ├── results/       # Notebook final con los resultados
+│ ├── results/ → Final notebook with results
-│   ├── models/        # Modelos entrenados guardados
+│ ├── models/ → Saved trained models
-│   ├── utils/         # Funciones auxiliares utilizadas
+│ ├── utils/ → Auxiliary functions used

+How to Use This Repository
+Clone the repository:
-Cómo Usar Este Repositorio, clona git clone https://github.com/GABRIELACONTE/ML-RELOJESDELUJO.git
+git clone https://github.com/GABRIELACONTE/ML-RELOJESDELUJO.git

-Instala las dependencias necesarias: pip install -r requirements.txt
+Install the necessary dependencies: pip install -r requirements.txt

-Explora los notebooks en src/notebooks/ para entender el análisis.
-Prueba el modelo cargando los archivos guardados en src/models/.
+Explore the notebooks in src/notebooks/ to understand the analysis.
+Test the model by loading the saved files in src/models/.

-Autor: Gabriela Conte Marcos
+Author: Gabriela Conte Marcos